galaxyproject/training-material/topics/statistics/tutorials/simorgh/tutorial.md

 ## Retrieve chain B

 Since FtsY is a homodimer, we will use a single chain B for simplicity.
-For this task, we will use *"Text reformating with awk"* tool ({% cite Gruning2018-lh %}) to reformat our pdb files.
+For this task, we will use *"Text reformating with awk"* tool ({% cite Gruning2018-lh %}) to reformat our PDB files.

 The command `rectype = substr($0,1,6)`, gets the characters 1-6 of the current line (such as ATOM, HETATM, or TER).